 Nip it in the bud!

 If and when you have a rude client, do your best to stay calm.
 Time may show that certain daycare parents do not fit well with your business.
-It’s absolutely okay to break up with them.
+And it’s absolutely okay to break up with them.
 Just don’t burn any bridges in the process!
-You do not have to be a pushover – but biting your tongue in the heat of the moment and responding with an even tone means that you can later stand up for yourself and know that you handled the situation maturely even if they did not.

-I hope these freebies help you communicate with your daycare parents a little more effectively.
-Comment below if you have any other rules for communicating with parents or questions!
+Comment below if you have any questions or other rules for communicating with parents!